Double detected spin-dependent quantum dot: Conclusions

-The author has profited from helpful suggestions made by T. Geszti, M. J\"a\"askel\"ainen, and U. Z\"ulicke.
+The author would like to thank S. A. Gurvitz for discussions and encouragement.
+J. Z. B. has profited also from helpful suggestions made by T. Geszti, M. J\"a\"askel\"ainen, and U. Z\"ulicke.
 This work was supported by a postdoctoral fellowship grant from the Massey University Research Fund.
+Additional funding through BMBF project QK{\_}QuOReP is gratefully acknowledged.